-In May 2003, Florida's Third District Court of Appeal reversed the trial court's final judgment and remanded the case with instructions to decertify the class on a prospective basis.
-The claim of one of the three plaintiffs, in the amount of \$5,831, was subsequently overturned as time barred and the court found that Liggett was not liable to the other two plaintiffs.
+In May 2003, Florida's Third District Court of Appeal reversed the trial court's final judgment and remanded the case with instructions to decertify the class.
+The judgment in favor of one of the three class plaintiffs, in the amount of \$5,831, was overturned as time barred and the court found that Liggett was not liable to the other two class plaintiffs.

 In July 2006, the Florida Supreme Court affirmed in part and reversed in part the May 2003 Third District Court of Appeal's decision.
-Among other things, the Florida Supreme Court affirmed the decision decertifying the class and the order vacating the punitive damages award, but preserved several of the Phase I findings (including that: (i) smoking causes lung cancer, among other diseases; (ii) nicotine in cigarettes is addictive; (iii) defendants placed cigarettes on the market that were defective and unreasonably dangerous; (iv) the defendants concealed material information; (v) the defendants agreed to misrepresent information relating to the health effects of cigarettes that were defective; and (vii) all defendants were negligent) and allowed class members to proceed to trial on individual liability issues (utilizing the above findings) and compensatory and punitive damage issues, provided they commence their individual lawsuits within one year from January 11, 2007.
+Among other things, the Florida Supreme Court affirmed the decision vacating the punitive damages award and held that the class should be decertified prospectively, but preserved several of the Phase I findings (including that: (i) smoking causes lung cancer, among other diseases; (ii) nicotine in cigarettes is addictive; (iii) defendants placed cigarettes on the market that were defective and unreasonably dangerous; (iv) the defendants concealed material information; (v) the defendants agreed to misrepresent information relating to the health effects of cigarettes with the intention that the public would rely on this information to its detriment; (vi) all defendants sold or supplied cigarettes that were defective; and (vii) all defendants were negligent) and allowed former class members to proceed to trial on individual liability issues (utilizing the above findings) and compensatory and punitive damage issues, provided they commence their individual lawsuits within one year from January 11, 2007.
 In December 2006, the Florida Supreme Court refused to revise its July 2006 ruling, except that it vacated finding (v) listed above and added the finding that defendants sold or supplied cigarettes that, at the time of sale or supply, did not conform to the representations made by defendants.
 The Florida Supreme Court issued its mandate on that decision on January 11, 2007, at which time the case was remanded to the Third District Court of Appeal for further proceedings consistent with the Florida Supreme Court's opinion.
-Defendants sought leave to submit supplemental briefing to the Third District Court of Appeal on remaining appellate issues, which was denied by the court on February 20, 2007.
-The defendants intend to seek further appellate review.
-Post-mandate notice to the class has been published throughout Florida.
-Class counsel has filed motions for attorneys' fees and costs.
-Those motions are pending.
-The Florida Supreme Court decision could result in the filing of a large number of individual personal injury cases in Florida before January 11, 2008.
+The Third District Court of Appeal remanded the case to the trial court.
+Class counsel filed motions for attorneys' fees and costs.
+In May 2007, the defendants, including Liggett, filed a petition for writ of certiorari with the United States Supreme Court.
+The petition was denied in September 2007.
+In October 2007, defendants filed a petition for rehearing before the